-Our research proposal aims to create a novel multimodal method oriented to analyzing video content with a particular interest in Mexican Spanish.
+Our research proposal aims to create a novel multimodal method oriented to analyze video content in Mexican Spanish.
 The dataset is going to be created by us and planned to be released to later serve as a point of reference for the extension of the hate speech detection available resources.
 For the processing of video content, we will incorporate the analysis of multiple modalities like text, visual, and audio.
-Aiming to generate a multimodal representation that captures the interaction and information between the modalities by fusing them and representing them in a common shared space.
-Considering the multimodal representation an attention-based model will be designed to take the multimodal representation as input and leverage the identified relevant information that will enhance the prediction of the possible presence or absence of hate speech content.
+Aiming to generate a multimodal embedding that captures the interaction and information between the modalities by fusing them and representing them into a common shared space.
+Considering the multimodal embeddings an attention-based model will be designed to take the multimodal embeddings as input and leverage the identified relevant information that will enhance the prediction of possible presence or absence of hate speech content.